 The base for this dish is Miracle Whip, not mayo (sorry).
 Mayonnaise is great for many things, and it is typically my go-to for most recipes.
 However, we are looking for the sweet tang of miracle whip in this recipe.
 They are not interchangeable here.

 Can I make Amish Macaroni Salad with Ham?

 Yes, and you probably should!
 Small chunks of sweet ham taste pretty good with this dish.
-In fact, when we cook up a crock pot honey ham, we typically chop up the leftovers and use them in this macaroni salad.
+When we cook up a crock pot honey ham, we typically chop up the leftovers and use them in this macaroni salad.
 You could probably mix in any number of meat variations and this would still be good.
-I am thinking oven-roasted pulled pork or even cooked tuna fish.
+I am thinking of oven-roasted pulled pork or even cooked tuna fish.